 Abstract

 We examine the short- and medium-run impacts of two of the strictest Covid-19 lockdowns in the developing world, employing longitudinal data from Uganda.
-Household fixed-effect estimations show significant, immediate increases in food insecurity with the first lockdown and a continued negative impact three months after its lifting.
+Household fixed-effects estimations show significant, immediate increases in food insecurity after the first lockdown and a continued negative impact three months after its lifting.
 The second lockdown’s medium-term impact was even worse, likely because of a compounding effect of a concurrent drought.
 The rising food insecurity was partly the result of the lockdown-related reductions in the availability of paid work.
-Agricultural households were better able to continue working and consequently had better food security outcomes.
-The likelihood of agricultural work during the first lockdown and in the months following increased significantly, suggesting a switch to agriculture to cope.
-The typical coping mechanisms that households rely on for idiosyncratic shocks failed in the face of a worldwide shock, contributing to the sizeable increase in food insecurity.
+Agricultural households were more likely to continue working and consequently saw smaller increases in food insecurity outcomes.
+Furthermore, the likelihood of engaging in agricultural work increased after the first lockdown, suggesting a switch to agriculture as a coping mechanism.
+The other coping mechanisms that households typically rely on for idiosyncratic shocks failed in the face of a worldwide shock, contributing to the sizeable increase in food insecurity.

 *Corresponding author: Shamma A. Alam, Associate Professor, Department of International Studies, Dickinson College, Carlisle, PA.
 Email: alams@dickinson.edu.